zxol/omniserum/README.md

 3. A clone of this repository.

 ### What to do:
-in the STEAM directory where your rompler data is, find the wavetables data file (it's just one big file).
+in the STEAM directory (where your spectrasonics data is), find the wavetables data file (it's just one big file).
 It's called ~BundleArchives.db and is found in this path relative to STEAM:
 ```
 spectrasonics\STEAM\Omnisphere\Wavetables\~BundleArchives.db
 ```
 Copy it into this repo directory.

-Then install and start the script with the command (in the repo root dir):
+Then install and start the script with the commands (in the repo's root directory, where package.json is):

 ```
 npm install